willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 Then compress the file and email it to me at the address in the footer.

-The Circuit Sandbox has been translated into
+The Circuit Sandbox has been translated into,

 * English, en-US.js
 * Spanish, es.js (courtesy of Khan Academy volunteer translators)